thesheepcat/kwitter/README.md

 k:1:support:{"sender_pubkey":"abc123","sender_signature":"def456","message":"I support Alice!","recipient_pubkey":"xyz987"}
 ```

+### Field Descriptions
+- `sender_pubkey`: The public key of the message sender
+- `sender_signature`: Digital signature for message verification
+- `message`: The message to post when supporting someone
+- `recipient_pubkey`: The pubkey of the user being supported

 ###  Commenting user contents
 - User B can freely comment User A content (whether he support User A or not).